 - In the left-side navigation pane of the cluster details page, choose .

 - In the left-side navigation pane of the ACK console, choose .

 - On the Marketplace page, click the App Catalog tab.
 Then, find and click ack-arms-prometheus.

 - On the ack-arms-prometheus page, click Deploy.

-- In the Deploy panel, select a cluster and namespace, and then click Next.
+- In the Deploy wizard, select a cluster and a namespace, and then click Next.
 Note By default, Namespace and Release Name are set to arms-prom.

-- In the Parameters step, set the parameters and click OK.
+- On the Parameters wizard page, set the parameters and click OK.